 - Some medicines can affect how edoxaban works.
 Tell your doctor if you are using any of the following:

 - NSAID pain or arthritis medicine (including aspirin, naproxen)

 - Medicine to treat depression (including SNRIs, SSRIs)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, spine problems, or a history of back surgery, heart valve disease, or an artificial heart valve.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, bleeding problems, spine problems, antiphospholipid syndrome, heart valve disease, an artificial heart valve, or a history of back surgery.

 - This medicine may cause the following problems: